mathisdrn/rennesdatachallenge2024/README.md

 The dataset is a time series at business days frequency between 08-2017 and 03-2023.
 This dataset contains 200 columns: economic variables, social networks (number of tweets about BTC, sentiment of tweets), etc...

+## Objective

+The objective is to predict the value of Bitcoin on a day-to-day basis.
+Trainig cut-off date is 31/08/2022.
+The performance of a model is evaluated on prediction of Bitcoin value between 01/09/2022 to 01/03/2023.

+In results, we also take a look at Bitcoin returns by differentiating Bitcoin real and prediction values.

 ## Models

 - Baseline : provide a naive forecasting method by using the previous value of the time series as the prediction of the next value